 In the mood for turkey but don’t want to roast an entire turkey?
-Try this Easy Roasted Turkey Leg recipe!
+Try this Turkey Leg Recipe!
 It’s easier, faster, and just as tasty, if not more.
-Perfect crispy skin and moist juicy meat, this roasted turkey leg is perfect for both a small holiday dinner or weekend dinner.
+Perfect crispy skin and moist juicy meat, this roasted turkey leg is great for a small holiday dinner.
+Even better, you don’t even have to carve the turkey once it’s done!

-How to make Roasted Turkey Legs
+Key Ingredients to Make Roasted Turkey Legs

 Prepare the Equipment